 "Let’s go steal a country."

-A guy in a suit throws Nate against a wall, flowed by Moreau punching him.
+A guy in a suit throws Nate against a wall, followed by Moreau punching him.

 Moreau: Ford, you honestly think you stood a chance?

 Nate: Honestly, no. We didn’t stand a chance in hell.

 A week earlier the team was discussing how most of Moreau’s assets have been seized, but he himself is in San Lorenzo where no one can touch him and he’ll just start over again.
 The team agrees they need to finish him before that can happen.

 They need to be smart about this, because if they come at him with something he’ll see through, the con will be over, and most likely their lives with it.
 Eliot, however, has a contact, General Flores.
 Flores calls over a secure link and explains how Moreau was able to secure the current president

 , Edwin Ribera, and keep him in power.
 Flores is running against him, which means he needs to stay in hiding until the election.
 That plan is shot as a bunch of guys run in and grab him as the team watches.
 Then Moreau appears onscreen and mockingly thanks them for allowing him to find Flores

 .
 Flores won’t be killed…yet.
 He’ll be kept locked up until the election’s over and then have a car accident

 .Nate calls the Italian to arrange a way into the country.
 She provides new identities and work visas for them, though she doubts it will work.
 At the parliament building, Nate walks into the campaign room for Flores and introduces himself as James Draper, election consultant, and is met by Michael Vittori.
 Nate says he’s perfect.